riboviz/riboviz/docs/user/using-linux-screen.md

 Press CTRL+A then press 1 to switch to the other window.

-Press CTRL+A then press A and rename the current window to `Run counter`
+Press CTRL+A then press A and rename the current window to `Run counter`.

 ```
 Set window's title to: Run counter